sky-uk/go-pulse-vtm/README.md

 This is the GoLang API wrapper for Pulse Secure  Virtual Traffic Manager (vTM).
 Starting from version 0.4.0 the API has been redesigned.

+This repository used to be called go-brocade-vtm.
+Since version 0.4.50, this repository has been renamed to go-pulse-vtm.

 # API usage

 ## Importing the API